 - Skin rash.

 - Sudden drop in blood pressu.re.

-The FDA approved Demerol for use as a pain reliever and surgical analgesic prior to an operation in 1942.
+The FDA approved Demerol (generic name: meperidine) for use as a pain reliever and presurgical analgesic in 1942.
 Meperidine, or pethidine, was originally synthesized from morphine in 1932 and considered a potential antispasmodic medication.

 Meperidine is meant to be taken temporarily, and it can lead to addiction or physical dependence if taken for more than 3-4 weeks.
 People who use Demerol for longer than a month should speak with a doctor to gradually reduce the dosage, which can help prevent withdrawal symptoms.

 Side effects from Demerol are very similar to other opioid drugs and include dizziness, drowsiness, constipation, sweating, changes in pupil size, and mild euphoria.
 More serious side effects include seizures, fainting, hallucinations, and very low blood pressure.
 Like other narcotics, Demerol can also lead to reduced or depressed breathing.

 Like Dilaudid and other opioid painkillers, alcohol and Demerol do not mix, and grapefruit juice can block the painkilling properties of this medication.